 1985 – July – Expanded facilities include the museum exhibits being combined into one large exhibition on the lower level, the Pueblo Restaurant being enlarged, with double the space; the Pueblo Gallery being reopened with new exhibits; new extended hours, 9–9 daily.

-1986 – An Associate of Applied Science degree is available for AIPC for Pueblo Indian students getting on the job training at the IPCC and Indian Pueblo Marketing.
+1986 – An Associate of Applied Science degree is available for AIPC for Pueblo Indian students getting on-the-job training at the IPCC and Indian Pueblos Marketing, Inc.

 1988 – The murals are restored and a new one added.

-1990 – By this point, support has begun to wane for the children’s workshops, summer programs, and educational activities, leading to discussions (see 1991, and the Pueblo House renovation).
+1990 – By this point, support has begun to wane for the children’s workshops, summer programs, and educational activities, leading to discussions (see 1991, and the Pueblo House renovation) about programming.

 1990 – A long-range beautification project is begun.